gbif/data-blog/content/about.md

 # What about the developer blog?

-Currently the [developter blog](http://gbif.blogspot.com/) no longer being updated but an archive will be maintained.
+Currently the [developer blog](http://gbif.blogspot.com/) no longer being updated but an archive will be maintained.

 # Disclaimer